top of page

 Our museum is small, warm, and full of real stories.
 Every room holds something that belonged to the people who built this community long before us.
 Nothing fancy, just honest history you can "feel" when you walk in.

-Take a walking tour with our volunteer historians as they share the stories and everyday moments that shaped early Missouri life.
+Take a walking tour with our Docents as they share the stories and everyday moments that shaped early Missouri life.
 It’s an easy, friendly way to connect with the folks who came before us.

 Museum and Library Hours